Child Custody Jurisdiction – Which State Will Handle Your Case?

 Can the state we're living in now handle our custody issues?

 Dana Asks: I have primary custody of my 14 year old son.
 The divorce happened in Missouri, but our son has lived with me in TN for 3 years.
 My son went to visit Dad for the summer and now he is saying he wants to stay there.
 I told him and my ex that I want him to come home, and he can go back if he is not happy here by Christmas time.
-But mind you he did not even want to go see his Daddy this summer and now I get this, so very confused.
+But mind you, he did not even want to go see his Daddy this summer and now I get this, it's so very confused.
 If I have to go back to court, can we file something here in TN since it's my son's home, instead of going back to Missouri?

 Brette's Answer: First of all, what your son is doing is really very common.
 It's the kids' version of "Love the One You're With".
 He's with his dad and has adjusted.
 He might want to go back after he spends time with you or not.
 Yes, you can file in your home state since that is your child's state of residence.
 Good luck.